Brooks-Burt/R_Tutorial_Project/Project01.md

 for formatting and aesthetics.
 There are a few parts of this function that we would like to call your attention to:

             ggplot() - an imported package allowing for better data visualization

           aes() - aesthetics function, helps to set x and y axis to our specified variables from out data set.
 For this particular graph, x           = WS, and  y = Selection.Time.
 It is important to spell these exactly as they are seen in the data set as R will not be able to c           all the variable if it cannot find it.

           geom_boxplot() - This function sets the type of graph we will be using.
 A boxplot is a great way to visualize data as it shows the          range of the data, min, max, quartiles, and median.
 In your own visualizations you can also utilize functions that create density            graphs, visualize error and an array of other graphical measures that suit your visualization purposes.
-These options can be found          online for tutorials specific to setting up gg_plot.
+These options can be found           online for tutorials specific to setting up gg_plot

           geom_jitter() - This geometry function plots the individual data points on top of our boxplots which is a good idea as it can help          the viewer see where the actual data points lie in relation to each other.

 ``` r
 #set out graph equal to the variable firstGraph